Yodamaniac/Quotes/README.md

 Bitches don't know 'bout my not knowin' 'bout bitches.

 TECHNOLOGY: providing you with new and interesting methods for fucking with your children!

-Your pants can't save you from the rapes!

 Being drunk is about the most fun you can have while you're awake.